StevenPate/pate-stack/src/now.md

 ## ⏰

-I am living in Seattle, where I finally stopped walking after leaving Chicago  and hiking all 2,650 miles of the Pacific Crest Trail from Mexico to Canada.
-Since then I have been happily consumed with being a full-time dad to my now almost-two-year-old son.
-I'm cautiously dangling my toes towards the waters of contract work but continuine to spend most of my free time on a pandemic project: building my idea of a great online bookstore, which I have begun to document at <a href="https://whatisabookstore.com">WhatIsABookstore.com</a>.
-You can do amazing things with JavaScript these days.
-Otherwise I've been having a great time exploring the Olympic peninsula of Washington, running, and learning more about contemporary poetry by picking a short poem to share most every day.</p>
+I have just moved to Port Angeles, Washington, just a couple of miles from Olympic National Park on (you guessed it) the Olympic Peninsula.
+Mountains, beaches, forests are all right here,  and of course I've been exploring and biking and hiking and running everywhere I can.
+I'm still a full-time dad to the funniest and fastest two-year-old kid you have ever seen.
+I'm starting a bit more web strategy and development work as I spend some shreds of free time on taking my pandemic project public.
+I have this idea about building a great online bookstore experience, which I have begun to document at <a href="https://bookshelves.dev">bookshelves.dev</a>.
+I recently went along on my first work party with the Washington Trails Association doing trail maintenance, and that was incredibly fun and rewarding.
+I'm looking forward to a summer of being outside a lot, writing about reading, thinking about coding, and getting to know a new community.</p>

 ## This page was inspired by the [/now movement](https://sivers.org/nowff).

-Last updated Dec 12, 2021 from Seattle.
+Last updated May 20, 2022 from Port Angeles, WA.